l2brb/Sp3llsWizard/README.md

-# WofDEC
+# SpellsWizard

-This repository contains the implementation and experimental toolbench presented in the paper “Synthesis of LTLf Declarative Specifications from Sound Workflow Nets"
+This repository contains the implementation and experimental toolbench presented in the paper “From Sound Workflow Nets to LTLf Declarative Specifications by Casting Three Spells"

 ## Overview